-If a full-length opera doesn’t feel like the right fit, our afternoon Access performances give you the flexibility and freedom to relax, move about as required, and have a stoatin’ time!
+If a full-length opera doesn’t feel like the right fit, our afternoon Access performances give you the flexibility and freedom to relax, move about as required, and have a fantastic time!

 'Great experience.
 We couldn't have been looked after better.'

-- A narrator guides you through the story, with The Orchestra of Scottish Opera and a cast of singers
+- A narrator introduces the story and characters, with The Orchestra of Scottish Opera and cast

 - Wheelchair spaces and extra staff on hand to help if you want to transfer

 - No need to keep quiet or sit still; you can come in and out of the auditorium during the show

 - Watch the live show on TV screens around the theatre if you need to

-- There are quiet areas available if you need to take a break
+- Quiet areas available if you need to take a break

-- You can enjoy tea and cake at the café beforehand!
+- Enjoy tea and cake in the café beforehand!